ahmedbil/express-chat-app-with-session-management-boilerplate/README.md

 Session Management: JWT Tokens

+Features Include:
+ - User registration using unique username and a password
+ - User login
+ - Chat with other users

 About Me:

-I am currently in my second year, studying Computer Science and Business Administration, with the University of Waterloo and Wilfrid Laurier University.
+I am currently in my second year, studying Computer Science at the University of Waterloo and Wilfrid Laurier University.
 In my free time, I am searching for ways to combine my enthusiasm for technology and creative designing to develop products that can benefit others.
 I am curiosity-driven and passionate about learning.
 Specifically, I enjoy learning about potential innovation holds and how it is contributing to changing the world.

-Section I am Most Proud Of:

-I really enjoyed doing the Backend assessment and I am most proud of Section 1.